 Although it is anticipated that most re-rating revisits will lead to an improved rating, it is possible for a lower rating to be given if standards have otherwise fallen.

 There is a charge of £150 for a re-rating visit and this must accompany the request.
-Please note this is only for premises previously notified of their food hygiene rating prior to 14 December 2019.
 The application fee is non-refundable so make sure you have all the recommended improvements made and that the appeal period has passed before your apply.
-Ratings issued after 14 December 2019 are free of charge.
+Ratings issued between the 14th December 2019 and 23rd December 2020 are free of charge.

 To make a request please download and complete a copy of the Food Hygiene Scheme Revisit Form or you can request a form from the Council on T. 028 9034 0160.
 Return the form to the Environmental Health Officer who inspected your premises ensuring that the £150 fee is enclosed.
-For ratings issued after 14 December 2019 please download and complete a copy of the Food Hygiene Scheme Revisit Form.
 The request can also be emailed to email@example.com with the payment being made over the phone on T. 028 9064 0160.
 Payments, where appropriate, can also be made in person at Mossley Mill or Antrim Civic Centre.

 2. Exercise Your "Right to Reply"